V-by-One HS

 V-by-One HS is an electrical digital signaling standard that can run at faster speeds over inexpensive twisted-pair copper cables than Low-voltage differential signaling, or LVDS.
 It was originally developed by THine Electronics, Inc. in 2007 for high-definition televisions but since 2010 V-by-One HS has been widely adopted in various markets such as document processing, automotive infotainment systems, industrial cameras and machine vision, robotics and amusement equipments.

-While high-definition televisions had generally used LVDS to transmit pixel data, timing-skew problems among conductors appeared by increasing data rate based on requirements of higher-resolution and more color-depth.
+While high-definition televisions had previously used LVDS to transfer pixel data, timing-skew difficulties among conductors emerged as data rates increased to meet higher-resolution and colour-depth needs.
 V-by-One HS, by its SerDes and CDR(Clock recovery) technology, achieves the high speed of 3.75 Gbit/s for each pair of conductors, decreasing the number of conductors, therefore reducing the total costs including cables and connectors.
 This solves skew problems and reduces electromagnetic interference (or EMI) and power consumption.

 V-by-One HS is succeeded by V-by-One US, which offers 4 times the data signaling rate per lane (16 Gb/s).